Create a more sustainable world with renewable energy engineering. Refine and rethink clean energy sources such as wind, biomass, solar, and hydro.

 GCSE (or equivalent) profile to include minimum of Grade C or above in Mathematics and English Language.

-The Faculty of Computing and Engineering does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
-Please contact the Faculty Office directly on T: 028 90 366305 if you have a query concerning this matter.
+The Faculty of Computing, Engineering and the Built Environment does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
+Please contact the Admissions Office directly if you have a query concerning this matter: